Careers, employability and progression

 The Barton Peveril Employer Partnership

 To help students build better skills and to address the local labour market’s needs, Barton Peveril has created an Employer Partnership of 13 employers based in the Solent region.
 Through this collaboration, the employers and the College ensure skills link closely with real work and jobs.
 This helps employers better meet their diverse higher level skills needs and its benefits are found in improved business performance and productivity.
-Employer partners include Zurich, Airbus, Latitude Recruitment, and Fiander Tovell.
+Employer partners include Latitude Recruitment and Fiander Tovell.